 Trulioo helps organizations navigate the complexities of the Canadian regulatory landscape while streamlining identity and business verification.

-When organizations blend Trulioo data coverage with services such as fraud intelligence, document verification, watchlist screening and adverse media checks, they create a holistic onboarding strategy that can lead to ironclad compliance and industry-leading verification rates in Canada.
+When organizations blend Trulioo nondocumentary coverage with services such as fraud intelligence, document verification, business verification, watchlist screening and adverse media checks, they create a holistic onboarding strategy that can lead to ironclad compliance and industry-leading match rates in Canada.

 Trulioo provides real-time access to all business registries in Canada, including federal and provincial.
 That vast data source network, combined with Trulioo local expertise and cutting-edge technology, delivers up-to-date official information, such as firmographics or details about directors and officers, to registered entities.
 Trulioo also provides corporate profile PDFs for simplified recordkeeping.